AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![incorrect](../../../assets/no.svg) Empty `catch`

-This can be a sign of unintended muting and should be replaced by the [correct example](#correct-mute-signals).
+Empty `catch` blocks can be a sign of unintended muting and should be replaced by the [correct example](#correct-mute-signals).

 ```php
 try {